kmb40/AWS-Services/README.md

 # AWS Services
-A list of AWS Services:
+A list of AWS Services (10/2022 - According to Amazon docs, there are more than 227 as of services and the list growing rapidly):

 - Name
 - Descriptions